About Us

 Kintsugi Advisor

-Yosuke Inui
+Yosuke INUI

-Learn moreOur Business Model
+Our Business Model

 Return a fair profit to the artisans!